hana-nazer/to-do-/README.md

-The aim of this project is to develop a to-do app
+The aim of this project is to develop a  basic to-do app